-While we expect COVID-19 pandemic to impact our business over the short term as some procedures are temporarily deferred, we have taken swift and proactive measures to minimize business disruptions and preserve financial flexibility.
-In assessing our own cash conservation options, we have taken preemptive steps to curtail near-term spending, including temporary salary reductions for all salaried employees, unpaid furloughs for some hourly employees, and layoffs.
-We are also temporarily reducing the base salary of the Company's Chief Executive Officer, executive officers, and vice presidents, as well as reducing our Board of Director retainer fees.
-Our ongoing operations may be impacted as a result of employees assuming additional roles and responsibilities within our organization and we would have fewer resources available to run our operations, which would reduce our expenses, but could also negatively impact our business operations and revenue as a result.
+While we expect the COVID-19 pandemic to impact our business over the short term as some procedures are temporarily deferred, we have taken measures intended to reduce business disruptions and preserve financial flexibility.
+In assessing our own cash conservation options, we have taken preemptive steps to curtail near-term spending, including eliminating or delaying spending on non-essential programs, reducing spend on travel and consulting, implementing a hiring freeze, furloughing approximately 5% of our employees, conducting a layoff of approximately 2% of our employees and implementing temporary pay reductions for our salaried workforce.
+Furthermore, our Chief Executive Officer, other named executive officers and other senior executives agreed to base salary reductions and our Board of Directors agreed to a reduction in its fees until business and economic conditions improve.
+Our ongoing operations may be impacted as a result of employees assuming additional roles and responsibilities within our organization and we would have fewer resources available to run our operations, which could negatively impact our business operations and revenue as a result.
 We may also encounter voluntary departures of key employees due to any of the foregoing actions that we undertake.
-If key personnel or large groups of our employees contract the virus, that may also impact our business and operations.
-In the meantime, we have taken steps to support our employees, including providing the ability for employees to work remotely and implementing strategies to support appropriate social distancing techniques for future interactions.
+If key personnel or large groups of our employees contract the virus, that may also impact our business and operations, for example, an outbreak in our manufacturing facility could cause us to have to shut down our manufacturing operations, which would in turn present risk to the ongoing supply of devices required to support continued business operations.
+In the meantime, we have taken steps to support our employees, including providing the ability for the majority of employees to work remotely and implementing policies to enhance employee safety, including appropriate social distancing techniques, for those employees required to work in company facilities.
 We are also assessing our business continuity plans in the context of this pandemic.

-Finally, we anticipate that COVID-19 pandemic may impact clinical and regulatory matters.
+Additionally, due to COVID-19 we have experienced delays in receiving Zio XT back from patients with some patients not returning the device at all.
+As a result, the increased prevalence of COVID-19 could result in negative changes to historical expectations around device return timelines and loss rates, both of which would negatively impact our finances.
+Finally, we anticipate that the COVID-19 pandemic may impact clinical and regulatory matters.
 While we do not have any clinical trials currently in process, COVID-19 is delaying enrollment in new clinical trials across the medical device industry and may affect any new trials we decide to pursue.